Energy-Efficient Communication in the Presence of Synchronization Errors: Introduction

-We then analyze communication systems with synchronization errors operating over general DMCs and with a general cost function.
-We generalize the proposed achievable scheme for the Gaussian case to DMCs, and we show that the scheme achieves a rate per unit cost within a factor two of the information theoretic optimum.
-Thus, while only loose bounds are known for the \emph{capacity} of the general insertion/{\allowbreak}deletion/{\allowbreak}substitution channel, we provide here a tight approximation for its \emph{capacity per unit cost}.
-To establish this, we obtain an upper bound on the capacity per unit cost of the channel in Fig.~\ref{fig:fig_IDC_DMC} by considering the effect of the IDC as a specific way of encoding for the DMC with an appropriately modified cost function.
+We then analyze communication systems with synchronization errors operating over general DMCs and with a general cost function admitting a zero-cost symbol.
+We generalize the proposed achievable scheme for the Gaussian case to DMCs, and we show that the scheme achieves a rate per unit cost within a factor two of the information-theoretic optimum.
+Thus, while only loose bounds are known for the \emph{capacity} of the general duplication/{\allowbreak}deletion/{\allowbreak}substitution channel, we provide here a tight approximation for its \emph{capacity per unit cost}.
+To establish this, we obtain an upper bound on the capacity per unit cost of the channel in Fig.~\ref{fig:fig_IDC_DMC} by considering the effect of the DDC as a specific way of encoding for the DMC with an appropriately modified cost function.
 The upper bound is then obtained by utilizing the characterization of the capacity per unit cost for memoryless channels in~\cite{verdu90}.